vladveterok/rb-tm/README.md

 ## Known bugs
 - When you want to drag-n-drop a newly created or edited task, it is not responding on the first click on it, only on the next one.
 - Forms for editing projects and tasks are too small.
 I hate it.
-But css and bootstrap kicked my ars.
+But css and bootstrap kicked my arse.
 - Date_selector for task-deadlines is ugly as f... well, very, very ugly.
 As ugly...
 - ...as sign-in/sign-up pages.